reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 You can see that this code is to create a table called `Posts` and to create two columns in this table, a title column and a body column.

+Whilst we have generated this code to create our Posts table, the script has not yet been executed and therefore the table does not yet exist in our database.

-Finally we need to instruct Rails to apply this to our database.
-Type:
+We need to instruct Rails to apply this to our database.
+Returning to the command-line, type:

 `rails db:migrate`

-Once this command has run you can start up your Rails server again with `rails server` and then navigate to [http://localhost:3000/posts](http://localhost:3000/posts) to see the changes you've made to your application.
+Once this command has run you can start up your Rails server again with `rails server` and then navigate to [http://localhost:3000/posts](http://localhost:3000/posts) in your web browser to see the changes you've made to your application.

 ![Empty posts list](/images/guides/empty_posts_list.png)

 From here you can play around with your application.

 Go ahead and create a new blog post.

 ![Creating a new post](/images/guides/filling_out_posts_form.png)

 You'll notice you can create new posts, edit or delete them.

-We're going to add in some functionality to our new Rails app which enforces a rule that every post must have a title.
+We're going to add some functionality to our new Rails app to enforce a rule that every post must have a title.

-Open `app/models/post.rb` in Sublime and add the following line to your code:
+In Sublime, open `app/models/post.rb` and add the following line to your code:

 ```ruby
 validates_presence_of :body, :title